zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 `POST`, `PUT`, and `PATCH` requests support sending text as as a request body.
 Multiple formats are supported.

-#### Adding a Request Body that sends Static Text
+#### Request Body That Sends Static Text

-If the request body content is static, you can do this by pasting in a text into the **Body** tab.
+If the request body content is static, paste the text into the **Body** tab.
 This text will be included as the body content when you send the request.

-#### Adding a Request Body using Parameters
+#### Adding a Request Body Using Parameters

-When you include text inside the **Body** tab that contains a parameter name surrounded by curly braces, then this is interpreted as a parameter, and that can be used to change the body content dynamically.
-For example, if your body content is `product_curr={currency}&product_price={price}`, then you have two parameters `currency` and `price` that you can use to change the body content.
+When the text in the Body tab contains a parameter name surrounded by curly braces,  this is interpreted as a parameter.
+These parameters can be used to change the body content dynamically.
+For example, if your body content is `product_curr={currency}&product_price={price}`, the parameters `currency` and `price` can be used to change the body content.

-#### Adding a Request Body where the Content comes from one or more Entities
+#### Request Body Where Content Comes From Multiple Entities

-When you have a body that is in JSON format, it's possible to create entities in the domain model that will provide the body content.
+When you have a body in JSON format, you can create entities in the domain model that will provide the body content.
 This allows you to easily send a body with dynamic data.

 Create body entities from a JSON snippet to your request by doing the following: